Josefinekihlstrom/Plant-Memory/README.md

 ### Features
+The game page is sectioned into two columns.
+In the right column the actual memory game is based and in the left column the logo and high score section with some other main key features are placed.

+1. **The memory game column features**
+    - When you first arrive to the page, the memory column where the memory cards are placed has an overlay which activates the player to press the play button when they want to start the game.
+    - The overlay also contains information that encourages the player to start the background that will be played when pressing the play button in the left column.
+    - When pressing the overlay the overlay disappers and the timer starts counting.
+The game is started.
+    - When clicking the different cards an audio is played to indicate that the card is flipped.
+When two cards match an encouraging sound effect plays.
+    - When the player has matched all cards another overlay covers the memory column to indicate that the game is finished together with an audio playing.

 #### Features left to implement
 - Add opportunity to change music during playing.
 In the original idea there was a third icon in the container to the left.
 This was suppose to include a feature to make it possible to change through different background